-Whaddon Church of England School, has a named Designated Teacher (DT), who is responsible for promoting the education achievement and well-being for LAC and previously LAC children.

-The DT works closely with the DSL to ensure that any safeguarding concerns are responded to quickly and effectively and are shared with the appropriate agencies.

-The Virtual School, who is responsible for overseeing the progress of this group of children, work in partnership with the DT and other agencies, supporting them to promote better outcomes for these children.
+- 29.1 Whaddon C of E School has a named Designated Teacher (DT), who is responsible for promoting the education achievement and well-being for LAC and previously LAC children. - 29.2 The DT who is also the DSL to ensure that any safeguarding concerns are responded to quickly and effectively and are shared with the appropriate agencies. - 29.3 The Virtual School, who is responsible for overseeing the progress of this group of children, work in partnership with the DT and other agencies, supporting them to promote better outcomes for these children.

-30. 30.Children with family members in prison
+30 Children with family members in prison

-Children who have a parent in prison are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
+30.1 Children who have a parent in prison are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
 School will access support for any affected children through The National Information Centre on Children of Offenders (NICCO) who can provide information designed to support professionals working with offenders and their children.